-Teams that haven’t made the cut on either extreme can be considered to be in the middle of the pack on that metric in 2019, which is also known as average.
+Teams that didn’t fit into either of the above groups can be considered to be in the middle of the pack on the metric for the season.
 Here’s how many teams were average in each category.

-On the moneyline front, 10 of the 13 teams that won at least 60 percent of their home games went on to the playoffs.
-All 10 of the squads that failed to win more than 40 percent of their games in front of the home crowd did not.
+On the moneyline front, 11 of the 13 teams that won at least 60 percent of their home games went on to the playoffs.
+Just two of the 14 squads that failed to win more than 40 percent of their games in front of the home crowd managed to do the same.

-The Over/Under was also a bit of a crapshoot as 13 teams fell into the middle ground when playing at home.
+The Over/Under was also a bit of a crapshoot as 10 teams fell into the middle ground when playing at home, while there were equal amounts of 11 teams above and below the bar.
 Let’s see how each of these trends hold up over a longer timeframe.

 NFL Home Field Betting Trends Last Three Years

 We’ll go through the same process for each metric over the last three seasons.
 First up, here are the clubs that hit at a clip of 60 percent or more when playing at home.

 - Moneyline: Green Bay, New England, Kansas City, LA Rams, Indianapolis, Baltimore, New Orleans, Dallas, Pittsburgh, Seattle, Buffalo, Cleveland, Tennessee

 Next, these are the teams that failed on the three metrics at home more than 40 percent of the time.

 - Moneyline: Carolina, Atlanta, Cincinnati, NY Jets, Jacksonville, Arizona, NY Giants, Washington, Detroit

 - Against the Spread: Carolina, Houston, LA Chargers, NY Giants